ari-rocha/mobi-forge/catalog-search/README.md

 # Catalog Search WASM Module

-This crate compiles the furniture and variation datasets into a compact [`bincode`](https://docs.rs/bincode/latest/bincode/) blob that ships inside the WebAssembly binary.
-The browser consumes the module to provide a completely offline catalog and search experience.
+This crate exposes the catalog search engine as a WebAssembly module.
+The compiled binary no longer embeds catalog data; instead the client code passes a `bincode` blob at runtime (typically fetched alongside the HTML).

 ## Building